maximilianfuller/hanabi/README.md

 # hanabi
 Exploration of Hanabi AI

-To run tests, cd into src/logic and run: python -m unittest logic
+To run tests, cd into src and run: python -m unittest logic